CESNET/ipfixcol/tools/fbitdump/README.md

 ###Configuration

-fbitdump uses **fbitdump.xml" file with configured data columns, output formats etc.
+fbitdump uses **fbitdump.xml** file with configured data columns, output formats etc.

 ###Output formats

-There are few predefined formats specified in fbitdump.xml.
+There are few predefined formats specified in **fbitdump.xml**.
 Each format is defined as string containing column aliases starting with %.
 Custom formats are supported.

 ###Filter